Bernard Streten

 Streten joined Luton from Shrewsbury Town, and made his Luton League debut on 29 January 1947 against Nottingham Forest.
 He went on to play 276 League matches for the Hatters, with his final league appearance coming on 2 February 1957 versus Tottenham Hotspur.

-He was capped on one occasion by the England national football team, on 16 November 1949, in a 9–2 victory over Ireland.
+He was capped on one occasion by the England national team, on 16 November 1949, in a 9–2 victory over Ireland.